 Graduate programs

-Wayne State's Department of Anthropology is the intellectual home of over 60 graduate students.
+Wayne State's anthropology program is the intellectual home of over 50 graduate students.
 We welcome well-qualified students, including both those with a B.A. in Anthropology and those whose first degrees are in other fields.

 Graduate anthropology at Wayne State